 The compilation of the Dai Nihonshi, a comprehensive account of Japanese history from its origin to the fourteenth century had preoccupied Mitsukuni’s attention from 1657 until his death.
 When finally completed in 1906, it had grown to 396 volumes, borrowing its structure and moralistic aims from Chinese dynastic histories.
 At Mitsukuni’s invitation, 130 Chinese and Japanese scholars participated in the task at his domain’s residence in Edo, the Shōkōkan.
 The most renowned historians involved in the compilation were Sassa Sōjun (佐々宗淳, 1640-1698), Kuriyama Sempō (栗山潜鋒, 1671-1706), Miyake Kanran (三宅観瀾, 1673-1718), and Asaka Tampaku (安積澹泊, 1656-1737).
 In 1698, one year after the chronicles of the first hundred emperors had been completed, the editorial work was shifted to Mito, where it formed the basis of what was later called the Mito School (水戸学 Mitogaku), a school of Japanese historical and Shinto studies.

 Mitsukuni is generally seen by historians as an efficient and benevolent ruler, who stabilised his administration by reinforcing a band of retainers and by consolidating his hold over the castle town of Mito.
-He promoted gold mining, paper production, horse breeding, and shipbuilding and sent an expedition to Ezo (modern-day Hokkaidō) in order to establish trade.
-Pursuant to the practises of the Chinese Confucian rulers, his agricultural policies included the reduction of the annual rice tax (年貢米 nengu-mai), the establishment of famine-relief granaries as well as encouraging peasants to study herbal medicine, to renounce unorthodox religious practises and to focus of filial piety and chastity.
+He promoted gold mining, paper production, horse breeding, and shipbuilding and sent an expedition to Ezo (modern-day Hokkaidō) to establish a trade.
+According to the practices of the Chinese Confucian rulers, his agricultural policies included the reduction of the annual rice tax (年貢米 nengu-mai), the establishment of famine-relief granaries as well as encouraging peasants to study herbal medicine, to renounce unorthodox religious practices and to focus of filial piety and chastity.